Gertrud von Puttkamer: Later life and death

 During the Third Reich, von Puttkamer's identity was discovered by the Nazis.
 In 1932, her writings were condemned as degenerate and ordered to be burned.
 In 1943, she was committed to a sanatorium in Katzenelnbogen under the pretense of treating her morphine addiction.
 She died on 27 or 30 September 1944 while under the care of Nazi doctors.

 Legacy

 In 2016, Baroness von Puttkamer's rediscovered works were translated into English and compiled into the book Priestess of Morphine: The Lost Writings of Marie-Madeleine in the Time of Nazis by Ronald K. Siegel.
+An operatic monodrama about von Puttkamer's life, The Priestess of Morphine: A Forensic Study of Marie-Madeleine in the Time of the Nazis, was created and recorded by composer Rosśa Crean and writer Aiden K. Feltkamp.
+The staged version premiered in 2019 at the International Museum of Surgical Science in Chicago and went on to have performances in Perth, Australia.